celestiaorg/celestia-node/docs/adr/adr-009-public-api.md

     // Balance retrieves the Celestia coin balance for the node's account/signer
     // and verifies it against the corresponding block's AppHash.
     Balance(ctx context.Context) (*state.Balance, error)
-    // BalanceForAddress retrieves the Celestia coin balance for the given address and verifies
+    // BalanceForAddress retrieves the Celestia coin balance for the given
-    // the returned balance against the corresponding block's AppHash.
+    // address and verifies the returned balance against the corresponding
+    // block's AppHash.
     BalanceForAddress(ctx context.Context, addr state.Address) (*state.Balance, error)
-    // SubmitTx submits the given transaction/message to the Celestia network and blocks until
+    // SubmitTx submits the given transaction/message to the Celestia network
-    // the tx is included in a block.
+    // and blocks until the tx is included in a block.
     SubmitTx(ctx context.Context, tx state.Tx) (*state.TxResponse, error)
     // SubmitPayForData builds, signs and submits a PayForData transaction.
+    SubmitPayForData(
+      ctx context.Context,
+      nID namespace.ID,
+      data []byte,
+      gasLimit uint64,
-    SubmitPayForData(ctx context.Context, nID namespace.ID, data []byte, gasLimit uint64) (*state.TxResponse, error)
+    ) (*state.TxResponse, error)
-    // Transfer sends the given amount of coins from default wallet of the node to the given account address.
+    // Transfer sends the given amount of coins from default wallet of the node
+    // to the given account address.
+    Transfer(
+      ctx context.Context,
+      to types.Address,
+      amount types.Int,
+      gasLimit uint64,
-    Transfer(ctx context.Context, to types.Address, amount types.Int, gasLimit uint64) (*state.TxResponse, error)
+    ) (*state.TxResponse, error)
   }
 ```